-Having visitors is great, but if you don’t convert them to leads, you’re missing a crucial opportunity to track their behaviour and use that data to help move them through your sales cycle.
+Having visitors is excellent, but if you don’t convert them to leads, you’re missing a crucial opportunity to track their behavior and use that data to help move them through your sales cycle.

 So how do we convert visitors to leads?

-By encouraging them to give us some information about themselves so we can get them in our database, market to them more and learn more about them and what they want.
+By encouraging them to give us some information about themselves to get them in our database, market to them more, and learn more about them and what they want.